arkq/bluez-alsa/doc/bluealsa.8.rst

     Enables LDAC adaptive bit rate, which will dynamically adjust encoder quality based on the connection stability.

---ldac-eqmid=NB
+--ldac-eqmid=NUM
-    Specifies LDAC encoder quality, where *NB* can be one of:
+    Specifies LDAC encoder quality, where *NUM* can be one of:

     - **0** - high quality (44.1 kHz: 909 kbps, 48 kHz: 990 kbps)
     - **1** - standard quality (44.1 kHz: 606 kbps, 48 kHz: 660 kbps) (**default**)